celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 ### About the Author​

-Created by Jovan Mwesigwa B, Blockchain, Solidity developer
+Created by Jovan Mwesigwa B, Blockchain, solidity developer

 Reach out;